alexander-klokov/image-convolution/README.md

 ## Conclusions

  I began with a naive kernel and iteratively improved it by following the guidance of the Nsight Compute profiler.
-That allowed me to overcome the limiting factors—first register pressure, then L2 cache imbalance.
+That allowed me to overcome the limiting factors - first register pressure, then L2 cache imbalance.
 However, the most powerful optimization was simply following common sense: when I stopped recalculating the constant value at each thread.

-I was able to achieve 99.57% of memory and compute throughput after a few iterations.
+I was able to achieve 99.57% of memory and compute throughput after a few iterations:

 <img src="assets/results_compute.svg" width=400 />